kolodny/wrt/README.md

 );
 ```

 Do you need it?
 Probably not.
-Why did I make it? because it was fun and it's 3 lines of code
+Why did I make it?
+[Because it was fun and it's 3 lines of code](http://i.imgur.com/64F2Pcz.png)

 ---

-### Some Recipes:

-Soon
+check out [recipes](recipes) for some ways to use `wrt` or [check out the demo](kolodny.github.io/wrt/demo)

 ---